 Sustainability is so much more than a “hot topic” in manufacturing these days.
 It is a movement, a critical area of focus, and a priority driven by consumer demand that is resulting in many companies rethinking their processes and materials and taking action to be more sustainable.

-More and more, companies are working together to ensure more sustainable measures are adopted and implemented.
+More and more, companies are working together to ensure more sustainable supply chain measures are adopted and implemented.
 So, we collaborated with GS1 US, a not-for-profit standards body and member of the international GS1 organization that develops and maintains its own standards for barcodes, to help share sustainability information widely.
 GS1 US believes sustainability is powered by digitalization and visibility across the product lifecycle and its standards create a common language for organizations to share data seamlessly.

 In today’s blog, we interviewed Vivian Tai, Director of Innovation at GS1 US, to tap into her knowledge on how manufacturers are seeking out innovations that support circular economy and align with overall sustainability.
 Tai shares her predictions on this topic and how sustainability in the supply chain may impact future labeling.